 - Fairy tales

-Go sentence by sentence.
-Look up words that you don’t know.
-If you feel like they could be useful, add them to your vocabulary list.
-Have a notepad nearby to write down things you don’t understand, especially if you have a German language partner that you can ask to clarify it for you later.
+A good tip is to have a notepad nearby to write down things you don’t understand, especially if you have a German language partner so you can ask questions later.

 Ideas for next-level material include:

 - Short stories

 - German classics